fellycia/Capstone-Project/README.md

 Further enhancement to this project can be made, we can do further in-depth analysis in topic modeling and further tune the neural network.

-Note: Due to the limited space on github, datasets files and weights file saved from deep learning model could be found in the link below: https://drive.google.com/drive/folders/1cbmyzor3_Sq91RAC6qdAC4K5BeHTsXG7?usp=sharing
+Note: Due to the limited space on github, datasets files could not be uploaded and hence is stored in this link instead: https://drive.google.com/drive/folders/1cbmyzor3_Sq91RAC6qdAC4K5BeHTsXG7?usp=sharing